-The you looking to start buying, selling and trading cryptocurrencies, but are we not sure if Kucoin is the right exchange for you?
-Or maybe you have seen a particular coin listed on Kucoin, and now you want to make sure it’s safe to use?
-So, you're looking for a Kucoin review?
+Do you want to start buying, selling and trading cryptocurrencies, but sure if KuCoin is the right exchange for you?
+Or maybe you have seen a particular coin listed on KuCoin, and now you want to make sure it’s safe to use?

-Well, whatever it is that you want to find out about Kucoin, I have it covered!
-In this Kucoin review, I am going to start by giving you a brief introduction into the background of the exchange, followed by how easy or difficult it is to make a deposit.
+Well, whatever it is that you want to find out about KuCoin, I have it covered!
+In this KuCoin review, I am going to start by giving you a brief introduction into the background of the exchange, following with a step-by-step guide on how to make a deposit.

-Following that, I am then going to let you know what coins you can deposit, what verification process they have, and then finally, I will list all of its advantages and disadvantages.
+Then, I am then going to let you know what coins you can deposit, what verification process the company has, and finally, I will list all of its advantages and disadvantages.

-By the end of reading my guide, you will have all the information you need to decide whether Kucoin is the right exchange for you. if not, you'll be able to find other recommended cryptocurrency exchanges out there.
+By the end of reading my guide, you will have all the information you need to decide whether KuCoin is the right exchange for you. if not, you'll be able to find other recommended cryptocurrency exchanges out there.

 The objective of the founders was to create a simple and safe platform for people all over the world to use to trade a range of digital coins.
 In the long-term, they want to be one of the 10 top largest exchanges in the world, and they hope to achieve this by 2020.

-Whilst writing this Kucoin review, I also discovered that the exchange also has its own cryptocurrency called Kucoin Shares (KCS)!
-By holding KCS coins, Kucoin users get discounted trading fees.
+Whilst writing this KuCoin review, I also discovered that the exchange has its own cryptocurrency called KuCoin Shares (KCS)!
+By holding KCS coins, KuCoin users get discounted trading fees.

-At the time of writing (June 2018), Kucoin has more than 340 different trading pairs available.
-An example of a trading pair is BTC/ETH, which means to trade Bitcoin with Ethereum.
+At the time of writing, KuCoin has more than 300 different trading pairs available.
+An example of a trading pair is BTC/ETH which means to trade Bitcoin with Ethereum.
 They support more than 75 individual cryptocurrencies and they are adding to this list all the time.

 Firstly, cryptocurrency deposits are free, other than the blockchain transaction fee that you pay to make the transfer.
 Of course, this will depend on which cryptocurrency you are using.

 In terms of withdrawing your coins out of the exchange, the fee depends on what cryptocurrency you want to take out.
-Kucoin has a full list of every withdrawal fee, which you can view by clicking this link.
+You can find all the information on the KuCoin official site.

-So, now that you know about the different coins that Kucoin accepts and the Kucoin fees, the next part of my Kucoin review is going to look at the different payment methods, along with any verification steps you might need to take.
+So, now that you know about the different coins that KuCoin accepts as well as information regarding KuCoin fees, the next part of my KuCoin review is going to look at the different payment methods, along with any verification steps you might need to take.

 Payment Methods and Verification